Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

-In this paper, we use the language of Reuman's original conjecture to provide a partial converse to the result in \cite{GHKRadlvs}.
-More specifically, we prove non-emptiness for a class of affine Deligne-Lusztig varieties associated to affine Weyl group elements which satisfy a certain length additivity criterion.
 We also mention several other recent independent results on the non-emptiness question inside the affine flag variety.
 In \cite{HeWC}, He proves a non-emptiness pattern for $X_x(1)$ if the translation part of $x$ is quasi-regular.
 Most recently, G\"{o}rtz and He prove the non-emptiness conjecture in \cite{GHKRadlvs}, although still under Reuman's original shrunken hypothesis.
 It remains a hard problem to characterize non-emptiness for alcoves which lie outside the shrunken Weyl chambers, and the only insights into this problem to date occur in the work of Reuman \cite{Reu} and the author \cite{Be1} for groups of low rank.

 \begin{subsection}{Notation} Let $k$ be a finite field with $q$ elements, and let $\overline{k}$ be an algebraic closure of $k$.
 Denote by $\pi$ the uniformizing element of the discrete valuation ring $\mathcal{O}:= \ov{k}[[\pi]]$, having fraction field $L:=\overline{k}((\pi))$ and maximal ideal $P:= \pi \mathcal{O}$.
 Normalize the valuation homomorphism $\val: L^{\times} \rightarrow \Z$ so that $\val(\pi) = 1$.
 We can extend the usual Frobenius automorphism $x \mapsto x^q$ on $\ov{k}$ to a map $\sigma: L \rightarrow L$ given by $\sum a_i\pi^i \mapsto \sum a_i^q\pi^i$.
 Denote by $F:= k((\pi))$ the Frobenius fixed subfield of $L$.